Internal Revenue Service (IRS), Treasury.

 Start Amendment Part

 Par.
-2. Section 300.13 is amended by adding paragraph (b) and revising paragraph (d) to read as follows:End Amendment Part
+2. Section 300.12 is amended by revising paragraphs (b) and (d) to read as follows:End Amendment Part

 Fee for obtaining a preparer tax identification number.

 * * * * *

 (b) Fee.
 The fee to apply for or renew a preparer tax identification number is $21 per year and is in addition to the fee charged by the contractor.

 (d) Applicability date.
 This section applies to applications for or renewal of a preparer tax identification number filed on or after [date that is 30 days after these regulations are published as final regulations in the Federal Register].